almoslmi/teaching/p5/lesson1/README.md

   turnTableOff();
   lightOff();
   beep();
-  // beepUntilOpened();
+  // beepUntilOpened();  Only if you're unlucky...
 }
 ```

 Functions in JavaScript are defined by the word `function`, a name (in this case: `quickMinute`), any function inputs in parenthesis (in this case: there are none), and then the code in the function within the {} brackets.
 You can then call this function whenever you want by simply typing the name of the function and a pair of parenthesis () like this:  `quickMinute()`.
+In JavaScript, adding those parenthesis acts as a trigger, meaning "Call this function now please!"

 ### Math Functions